orenbenkiki/cpl/README.md

 ## Caveats

+Ideally the `cpl` types would be 100% compatible, drop-in replacements to the `std` types.
+In practice this is impossible due to the need to protect built-in standard types like `T*` and `T&`.
+Therefore migration to using CPL requires manually modifying the code.

 The fast variant is very unsafe.
 The safe variant is very slow.
 Achieving simultaneous safety and speed is extremely difficult, and probably impossible in C++.
 CPL is an engineering compromise.
 Look into